Accreditation

 Program Goals

-- Students will demonstrate good radiation safety practices.
+- Demonstrate good radiation safety practices.

 - Provide patient care essential to radiation therapy procedures and simulations.